-Tests for causes of infertility in the male is usually focussed on the semen analysis.
+Tests to identify the causes of infertility in the male are usually focussed on the semen analysis.
 Other tests like hormonal analysis and postcoital tests are carried out on the basis of the report of the semen analysis.

 But it is essential that a thorough history of factors like weight, smoking, alcoholism, history of infections like mumps in childhood, history of any STD, history of the frequency of sexual intercourse and any difficulty in sexual intercourse should be taken.
 He should be specifically asked if he has a history of causing a pregnancy in any former partner.

 The male partner should be examined for general health and weight.
 The testes should be examined by an urologist to assess the size, position - whether the testes is descended fully or partially or not at all, any pain and the presence of a varicocele or hernia - both of which can interfere with proper sperm development.
 The normal testicular volume is 20 ml.
 If volume is less than 10 ml, it usually indicates primary testicular failure.

 The semen is examined within 2 hours of collection.
 If the semen sample shows any anomaly, another sample should be collected and examined after 1 month.